 DSPS makes it challenging to fall asleep at a regular bedtime.
 Your body is alerted by the delay in your internal clock.

-You won't usually fall asleep until several hours after midnight.
+You will usually fall asleep several hours after midnight.
 It is typically between 2 a.m.-6 a.m.

-Sleeping difficulties can become more severe if you try to sleep or do homework.
+Sleeping difficulties can worsen if you try to sleep or do homework.

-DSPS makes it challenging to get up regularly because you can't go to sleep until the late hours.
+DSPS makes it challenging to get up regularly because you can only sleep late.
 Because your body's internal clock hasn't yet woken up, DSPS makes it challenging to get up regularly.

 It is possible to sleep through the night, even into the afternoon.

-Daytime drowsiness is when you cannot fall asleep and need to get up at a specific time.
+Daytime drowsiness is when you cannot fall asleep and must get up at a specific time.
 It can be challenging to concentrate and pay attention during the day.

 Even if you fall asleep quickly, DSPS can prevent you from getting sufficient deep sleep.
 It can cause you to feel tired all day.